By Tom Lavery, Jiminny CEO and Founder

 Here’s what sales leaders can do to help:

-• Coach your team on selling virtually.
+- Coach your team on selling virtually.
 Prepare your team as much for selling in the virtual world as you would have done for the physical world.
 Sales leaders don’t have to do it all – leader-led coaching is great, but don’t forget to encourage coaching from peers (especially your top performers) and self-coaching by reviewing recorded calls.
+Selling on Zoom just isn't the same as being face to face, so make sure reps are prepared for this.

 2. The hybrid office is the likely future